-3: The SBOREN bit is only available when CONFIG2L<1:0> = 01; otherwise it is disabled and reads as '0'.
-See Section 4.4 "Brown-out Reset (BOR)".
+2: The SBOREN bit is only available when CONFIG2L<1:0> = 01; otherwise, it is disabled and reads as '0'.

 15.4 PWM Mode

 In Pulse-Width Modulation (PWM) mode, the CCP1 pin produces up to a 10-bit resolution PWM output.
 Since the CCP1 pin is multiplexed with a PORTB or PORTC data latch, the appropriate TRIS bit must be cleared to make the CCP1 pin an output.